thomaspernet/Financial_dependency_pollution/01_data_preprocessing/02_transform_tables/07_dominated_city_ownership.md

 WITH test AS (
   SELECT
     *,
-    CASE WHEN ownership = 'SOE' THEN 'SOE' ELSE 'PRIVATE' END AS soe_vs_pri -- CASE WHEN ownership in ('HTM', 'FOREIGN') THEN 'FOREIGN' ELSE 'DOMESTIC' END AS for_vs_dom FROM
+    CASE WHEN ownership = 'SOE' THEN 'SOE' ELSE 'PRIVATE' END AS soe_vs_pri, CASE WHEN ownership in ('HTM', 'FOREIGN') THEN 'FOREIGN' ELSE 'DOMESTIC' END AS for_vs_dom FROM
     firms_survey.asif_firms_prepared
     INNER JOIN (